icdevs/ICEventsWG/Meetings/20240508/icrc75draft.md

 The types defined to manage the lists inside the ICRC-75 standard are critical for understanding how identities and lists are structured, how they interact, and how permissions are managed.
 Below is an explanation of each type:

 1. **`ListItem`**:
-   - A `variant` that can hold either an `Identity` or a `List`.
+   - A `variant` that can hold either an `Identity` or a `List` or an `Account`.
 This structure allows each list item to be either a direct reference to an identity (a principal on the Internet Computer) or another list (effectively creating nested or hierarchical lists).

 2. **`AuthorizedRequestItem`**:
-   - A `record` combining a `List` and an `Identity`.
+   - A `record` combining an `ListItem` and a double vector of `Lists`.
 Represents a request to check if specific identities are authorized in the context of specified lists.
 This aids efficient batch processing of access checks.

 3. **`AuthorizedResponse`**:
    - A vector of type `Bool`.
 It returns a series of Boolean values that correspond to the authorization check result of each item in the `AuthorizedRequestItem`.
 True means authorized; false means not authorized.